FA CUP BETTING TIPS AND PREDICTIONS

 - Euro 2016

-It was first held in 1971 and is the oldest association football competition in the world.
-Not only that, it consists of an outstanding 736 teams, all over England.
-The competition is open to any club from level 1 (Premier League) down to level 10 of the English football league system.
-What makes it even more special is the amount of shocks.
-Over the years it has thrown up many shocks where "minnows" have been labelled as "Giant killers" for knocking out Premier league sides.
-It is the magic of the FA Cup.
-It is known worldwide as one of the most competitive cups to play for.
+First held in 1871, the Emirates FA Cup is the oldest football competition in the world.
+Consisting of an outstanding 737 teams from all over England, this competition is open to any club from the Premier League (Level 1) to Step 6 of the National Football League System (Level 10).
+Renowned for the amount of shocks that it provides, over the years many lower league teams, or "minnows," have been labeled as "Giant killers" for knocking out Premier league sides.
+It is the magic of the FA Cup, known worldwide as one of the most competitive cups to play for.

-Read on to find the key factors on this competitive competition so you don’t make any silly mistakes while betting.
+Read on to find the key facts about this competitive competition so you don’t make any mistakes while betting.
 You can become rich!

 To see: All odds to bet on the FA Cup